 I usually use something like Beyond Beef or Impossible Burger in these recipes to stand in for the keema.
 This time, I used the Beyond Sausage, crumbled up into bits.

-- The veggies I used are onions, tomatoes, potatoes, carrots, zucchini, bell peppers and turnips.
+- The veggies I used for this Indian curry are onions, tomatoes, potatoes, carrots, zucchini, bell peppers and turnips.
 Sweet potatoes, squashes, peas are all fine additions.
 Stay away from leafy veggies or others that will take longer to cook, like eggplant, unless you are willing to roast the eggplant first.
 Roasted eggplant would go really well with this keema curry.

 - There is a lot of garlic in this recipe because I love garlic in spicy Indian curries like this one.
 I add about five to six garlic cloves, crushed and sliced, when I saute the onions.
 Then more garlic goes in when I add a tablespoon of ginger garlic paste to the pot after the onions have browned.